-18. Regional energy trade will be promoted on the basis of financially viable and solvent entities through (i) adjusting tariffs to cover costs, including cost of capital, (ii) reducing losses to minimize costs and improve efficiency of supply; (iii) improving system and consumer metering, billing and collection practices to industry standards, and adopting least cost planning, construction and operation.
+18. Regional energy trade will be sustainable only when it takes place among financially viable and solvent entities.
+The financial viability of the energy entities will be ensured through (i) adjusting tariffs to cover costs, including cost of capital, (ii) reducing losses to minimize costs and improve efficiency of supply; (iii) improving system and consumer metering, billing and collection practices to industry standards, and (iv) adopting least cost planning, construction and operation.